Tributyltin: Uses

 Tributyltin (TBT) compounds are biocides.
 TBT's antifouling properties were discovered in the 1950s in the Netherlands by van der Kerk and coworkers.
 It prevents microorganisms from settling on the hull of a ship and poisons the organisms that end up settling.
-By the mid 1960s, it had become the most popular anti-fouling paint around the globe.
+By the mid-1960s, it had become the most popular anti-fouling paint around the globe.
 TBT was mixed into paints to extend the life of antifouling coatings and ships were able to continue operations for a longer time frame.
 The paints ensured fuel efficiency and delayed costly ship repairs.
 It is also relatively inexpensive.

 TBT is also an ingredient in some disinfectants, for example in combination with quaternary ammonium compounds.
 Additionally, TBT has been used in the fertilizer, textile, and wood industries.
 It has antifungal properties that make it useful for both the production of textiles and wood preservation, and in the creation of biocides for paired use with fertilizers.
 Another use of TBT is that they were used as stabilizers in compounds like polyvinyl chlorides.
 Due to this usage of TBT, there are a variety of consumer products where traces of TBT can be found, like in textile fabrics, plastic polymers, silicon, and many more.

 Toxicity

 The effects of antifouling paint go beyond the organisms that it is intended to kill.
 By poisoning barnacles, algae, and other organisms at the bottom of the food chain, the bioaccumulation of TBT increases over time affecting more and more of the bottom feeders of the aquatic food web environment, which are mainly invertebrates and are affected by TBT.
-There is a slight biomagnification of TPT that has been demonstrated in the lower part of the marine food chain (i.e., planktonic organisms, invertebrates, and fishes).
+There is a slight biomagnification of TBT that has been demonstrated in the lower part of the marine food chain (i.e., planktonic organisms, invertebrates, and fishes).
 However, the biomagnification of TBT into larger marine animals such as marine mammals is debatable.
-Toxic effects in some species occur at 1 nano-gram per liter of water.
+Toxic effects in some species occur at 1 nanogram per liter of water.
 Air pollution from TBT has not been noticed or considered significant enough to effect the environment.
 In the water, photodegradation and microorganisms can break down TBT and leach into the soil sediments.